-I had also by now done work-experience at the local national Western Digital distributor in the Returns (RMA) department and did a few weeks at a local PC store.
+I had also by now done 2 seperate bouts of work-experience – one at the local national Western Digital distributor in the Returns (RMA) department and did a few weeks at a local PC store.
 The vast majority of my hardware knowledge was self-learnt… but came in very handy when my father decided to start a PC business.
-Using my skills (and his) we built PCs, restored older PCs, built small networks and managed the needs of a few local businesses.
+Using my skills (and his) we built PCs, restored older PCs, built small networks and managed the needs of a few local businesses along with a lot of home users.
 I helped out for nearly no wage for the few years it existed.
 Unfortunately it all came to an abrupt end when the business we were sharing the shop-front with (who paid the majority of the rent) had to close up due to debts.

-Shell (Bash) Script and allowed you to build multiple variants / devices in a row so you could “set and forget” the build process.
-Although this project never reached full completion and is probably majorly outdated by now, I decided to release it just in case it can help someone else in their endeavours.
+Shell (Bash) Script and allowed you to build multiple variants / devices in a row so you could “set and forget” the build process (as back then it could take 6+ hours to build one device’s firmware).

-Just after AOKP SGT7 finished (my second youngest son had broken my tablet) I took a break from most coding and especially Android ROMs, except for at work where I had started the creation of a Microsoft Excel Macro-Controlled Template for running the daily operations of our Kitting and Distribution department, along with a system to automate our warehouse stocktakes, daily open picklist reporting and other warehouse administration related tasks.
-Unfortunately due to ownership rights of the code (being that anything I created during my work hours is owned by my previous employer) I cannot share these here… but the Kitting system in itself was well over 6k lines of code (just for the main module) and still to this day manages their “Job Bags” (details on each job), monthly reporting, casual hire tracking and consumable usage.
-Along with the coding of these systems, I had moved up the ranks from a Forklift driver, to “Warehouse Administrator” – I also became the unofficial “IT” guy of our division, and often resolved a lot of the smaller issues myself, or liased and worked with the IT department to get things resolved, helping them out when I could with my knowlege of systems and computers in general.
+Just after AOKP SGT7 finished (my second youngest son had broken my tablet) I took a break from most coding and especially Android ROMs, except for at work where I had started the creation of an extensive and complicated Microsoft Excel Macro-Controlled Front-End for running the daily operations of our Kitting and Distribution department, along with a system to automate our warehouse stocktakes, daily open picklist reporting and other warehouse administration related tasks.
+Unfortunately due to ownership rights of the code (being that anything I created during my work hours is owned by my previous employer) I cannot share these here… but the Kitting system in itself was well over 6000 lines of code (just for the main module) due to it’s ability to manage their “Job Bags” (details on each job), monthly reporting, casual hire tracking and consumable usage.
+Along with the coding of these systems, I had moved up the ranks from a Forklift driver, to “Warehouse Administrator” – I also became the unofficial “IT” guy of our division, and often resolved a lot of the smaller issues myself, or liaised and worked with the IT department to get things resolved, helping them out when I could with my knowledge of systems and computers in general.
 On top of that, I was one of the key figures in a software upgrade our division went through during my time – because of my vast knowledge on what we required, and computer systems I was a key part of helping that project come to fruition, and also in the task of training our staff to use the new system.

 rofi-driven menu to help speed up the day-to-day operations of a pentester.
 This again is pure Bash Script to drive it, but plugs into many tools that are found on most penetration testing distributions (it was built on a custom BlackArch setup).
 It is still work-in-progress, but so far it can stabilize shells, help you easily generate commands to spawn shells on remote targets, help with generation of MSFVenom payloads, built-in searchsploit searches (giving you the link to mirror the exploit direct to your clipboard), helps setup and run a HTTP and SMB server (via Python) to help transfer platform-dependant tools and files onto remote targets (or to exfiltrate data back from the target) via many built-in downloading tools dependant of the targets OS (sometimes encrypted), and also can create command line syntax for many popular tools (such as NMAP, FeroxBuster, Nikto, SQLMap, etc.).